mdlacasse/Owl/README.md

 <img src="https://raw.github.com/mdlacasse/Owl/main/images/sourcesPlot.png" width="800">

-and this one shows the taxable ordinary income over the duration of the plan, along with extrapolated tax brackets.
+Next figure shows the taxable ordinary income over the duration of the plan, along with extrapolated tax brackets.
 Notice how the optimized income is surfing the boundaries of tax brackets.